zckoh/ecommerce-fullstack/README.md

     Go to project directory, use `pipenv` to install the required packages:
     ```bash
     cd tf-nglun
-    pipenv install -r website/requirements.txt
+    pipenv install django~=3.0.8
+    pipenv shell

+    pip install algoliasearch~=2.3.0
     ```
-    This will generate the `Pipfile` and `Pipfile.lock` files in the project directory
+    This will install the required packages and generate the `Pipfile` and `Pipfile.lock` files in the project directory

+    Then save the dependencies list to `website/requirements.txt`:
+    ```bash
+    pip freeze > website/requirements.txt
+    ```

 3) Setup `secrets` file:
     For Django, it requires a DJANGO_SECRET, which can be generated using the following command: